intel-iot-roadshow/roadshow-docs/docs/ide_setup/eclipse/details-install_java-windows.md

 ---
 layout: default
-title: Install Java - Windows - Eclipse IDE
+title: Install Java - Windows
+parentUrl: index.html#install-java
+parentTitle: Intel® IoT Dev Kit Eclipse - Installation
 ---

 1. If you do not know if you have Java installed, refer to [How can I find which version of Java is installed without running an applet in Windows or Mac?](https://www.java.com/en/download/help/version_manual.xml) on java.com for instructions.